sumeetweb/Thinki-Downloader/README.md

 # Thinki-Downloader
 A php based utility to download courses from Thinkific based sites like PacktPub for personal offline use.

-## ***Revision 5 ~ 14th June 2021***
+## ***Revision 6 ~ 3rd December 2021***

 !NEW!
-Memory Limit Exhausted Error fixed.
-Downloading will be chunked.
-Max memory usage so far has been 10 MB in my system 🚀.
+Download Quiz with Answers (MCQs).
 !NEW!
-Downloading files in Windows is now supported!
+Download Shared Files.
 !NEW!
+Resume interrupted downloads anytime.
+!NEW!
+Downloading files in Windows is NOW Deprecated!
+[Read Why Here](https://github.com/sumeetweb/Thinki-Downloader/issues/5)
+!NEW!
 Chapterwise Downloading added!
-!NEW!
-Added Support for non-downloadable videos.

 ## How to Use

 Follow the video to set cookie data and client date in the config.php file.
-Video will be updated to match v3.1 soon.
 [![How to use Thinkifi-Downloader](https://img.youtube.com/vi/RqaJkuTz_5g/0.jpg)](https://www.youtube.com/watch?v=RqaJkuTz_5g)
 https://www.youtube.com/watch?v=RqaJkuTz_5g